Seven Sinners (1936 film): Production

 The movie was based on a play The Wrecker that had been filmed in 1929.

 It was one of the first collaborations between Sidney Gilliat and Frank Launder, and the first time they had been credited as a team, although they were both credited on Facing the music.

 Gilliat said he and Launder watched The Wrecker and rewrote L du Garde Peach’s screenplay.
 "We started with a disappearing body, then had to think up a solution.
 The first two reels were easy, then we were just making it up as we went along.
 We would each write a sequence separately, then exchange notes and rewrite it."
 Gilliat says the film was heavily influenced by American models such as The Thin Man.

-Sally Eilers was originally announced as star along side Edmund Loew.
+Sally Eilers was originally announced to star alongside Edmund Loew.
 Filming took place in March 1936.

 Critical reception

 Variety declared "This British effort at a detective story in the light, flippant manner has most of the correct trimmings, but the story doesn’t bear up under the strain...
 Lowe's lighthearted flatfoot role is nicely worded and that will be ‘Seven Sinners’’ biggest asset on this side.
 On the other side of the ledger is the case which he solves; it’s too heavy to blend well with a kasicaliy comic characterization."

 Evening Standard called it "a clean, clever piece of work."

 Frank Nugent, The New York Times critic, called it "a crisp, humorous and deftly turned murder mystery" and noted "an unmistakable resemblance to the Hitchcock melodrama The 39 Steps] in the picture's rapid direction, urbanity and cleverness."